 - I am scared

-The French use to have to describe the same states:
+But in the French Language they use "to have" to describe the same states:

 - J'ai faim/soif